syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedColumn100.md

 # StackedColumn100 Chart in .NET MAUI Chart

 The Stacked column 100 % series chart is type of Stacked chart that is used to display the proportion of different categories within a single column.
-The columns are stacked top of each other , and the total height of each column is always same, representing 100% of the categories.
+The columns are stacked top of each other , and cumulative portion of each stacked element always comes to a total of 100%.

 ## StackedColumn100 Chart